I have a lot of trouble with moss in my lawn. What can I do about it?

 I have an orange powder on my lawn.
 When I walked across my lawn it got all over my shoes.
 What is it?

-Your lawn is infected with a disease called “Rust”.
-Rust usually develops very slowly, over several weeks.
-It is fairly rare in Manitoba although there are a few severe cases each year.
-The disease strikes lawns that are excessively dry and nitrogen deficient.
-The orange powder is actually microscopic spores that spread quite easily in the wind.
-The disease is contagious.
-In one instance, an entire street in Whyte Ridge was infected by someone delivering flyers who walked across the lawns all the way down the street.
-Their orange footprints were dramatically visible leading from the infected lawn to all of the others.
-To treat the disease, begin watering the lawn daily with up to half an inch each day for one week, then every other day until the disease dissipates.
+Your lawn is infected with a disease called “rust”.
+Rust is a very rare lawn disease that usually develops very slowly, over several weeks.
+There is no way to predict if your lawn will gets rust.
+It strikes lawns that are excessively dry and nitrogen deficient.
+The orange powder is actually microscopic spores that spread quite easily from foot traffic, mowing, and even by the wind.
+The disease is very contagious.
+The good news is that the damage in NOT permanent and your lawn will recover within just a few weeks.
+How To Treat Rust: Water the lawn daily with up to half an inch each day for one week, then every other day until the disease dissipates.
 Begin fertilizing with a high nitrogen fertilizer to correct the nitrogen deficiency.
-Perform one application every seven days until…
+Keep traffic away from the infected area.
+When mowing, cut the infected areas last.
+Bag and dispose of the clippings….

 I have a white powder on part of my lawn.
 What is it?

-You have a harmless fungal growth commonly referred to as “powdery mildew”.
-Here in Manitoba it rarely becomes severe enough to damage the lawn.
-Powdery mildew is usually most prevalent during periods of high humidity and cool nights.
-It is also indicative of a lawn that has high nitrogen content.
-While a fungicide is available to treat severe cases, I have never seen a case severe enough to warrant a fungicide treatment.
-Given a few days, weather conditions usually change.
+That’s a harmless fungal growth commonly referred to as “powdery mildew”.
+It’s most prevalent during periods of high humidity and cool nights.
+It also tells you there is a high nitrogen content but it is completely harmless to your lawn.
+While a fungicide is available to treat severe cases, we at BAM!
+Green have never seen a case severe enough to warrant a fungicide treatment.
+What to do?
+Give it a few days — weather conditions usually change.
 The grass blades will continue to grow and the infected blades will simply get cut off by your lawn mower.
 Powdery mildew is also a common problem in many tree species.

 How do sports fields and golf courses do that striping effect?